 Take your preferred oil primer latex paint and apply following the manufacturer’s instructions.
 The primer would make it easier to apply latex paint over oil.

-Our professionals recommend purchasing a primer that is closest to the color of your latex paint.
-Apply two coats to the surface.
+As per our experts, you must opt for a primer that closely matches the color of your latex paint, then apply two coats to the surface.

 Step #6: Repeat Sanding